JakeTotland/star-site/README.md

 It is intended for the entire contents of the repository to be uploaded to the hosting server **tpn23@physsun.rutgers.edu**

-On this server, *only* the **public** folder and its contents/subdirectories must be made publically readable.
+On the server, *only* the **public** folder and its contents/subdirectories must be made publically readable.
 All other files and directories must *not* be accessible by users.

 ## NPM & Dependencies